Meeting future rail skills demand

 As rail transforms through new signalling technologies and communications, more workers with a wide range of skills will be needed to keep our trains running.

-This identifies the new technologies and the 16 critical roles and skills needed to build, run and maintain a better rail system.
-We are working with industry on agreed training so we can develop a national skills base.
+A Future Skills Framework identified the 16 critical roles and skills needed to build, run and maintain a better rail system.
+We are now working with industry on agreed training so we can develop a national skills base.

 Critical rail roles needed over the next five years